4disease/csa/tt3.md

         }
     }
 ```
-Selection sort is a linear sort algorithm as it moves from index [0] to [n-1].
-In an inner loop it in a second linear loop that compares two elements (like seen in the visual below) and notes which is smallest, after cycling to the end it swaps the smallest number to the lowest in the round.
+A linear sort algorithm that runs through the data, finds the smallest value and puts it at the end.
+It takes multiple runthroughs to put the data into the right order.

 ### Merge Sort
 ```java